 The universe of funds comprising the NFI-ODCE employ, or did employ in the case of liquidated funds, a generally acknowledged investment style or strategy known in the business as "core" investing.
 Every fund included in the Index as well as any existing funds or those in the planning stages that aspire to be included in the Index must meet the following inclusion criteria.

-A fund must market itself as an open-end commingled fund pursuing a diversified core investment strategy, primarily investing in private equity real estate with the following guidelines.
+The fund must market itself as a diversified core investment strategy, primarily investing in private equity real estate, as follows: